SamEureka/caddy-reverso/README.md

 1. Document
 2. Figure out how to publish as an app on [Balena Hub](https://hub.balena.io)
 3. Test other DNS providers for the ACME provisioning
+4. OAUTH authentication integration
+5. Basic authentication integration (should be easy :laughing:)

 ## Device Variables
 |Name|Value|Notes|